 If you live where the weather is warm, you can plant melaleuca tea trees in your garden.
 Otherwise, growing a tea tree in a container is a valid alternative.
 You can position it in outdoor sun during summer, then move it inside for winter.

 When you are growing a tea tree, you may be surprised by how fast your tree develops.
-Tea tree information tells us that Melaleuca tea trees in warm locations can grow several feet a season.
+Tea tree information tells us that Melaleuca tea trees in warm locations can grow several feet (1 to 2 m.) a season.
 Tea trees in cooler regions won’t grow as fast.

 Your tea tree won’t flower until it has been around for a few years.
 But when it does, you’ll notice.
 The blossoms are frothy, and you’ll find a variety of colors available.